 6. Choose a color: traditional green (usually available in several shades), white, flocked (frosted or snowy look)

-- Choose a frosted or flocked tree for the look of soft snow (unfortunately, flocked trees make a big mess, but vacuums up easily and is worth the extra hassle).
+- Choose a frosted or flocked tree for the look of soft snow (unfortunately, flocked trees make a big mess, but the flocking vacuums up easily and is worth the extra hassle).
 Looks fabulous with pastel and silver ornaments and mercury glass ornaments.

 - Choose a green tree for a traditional look.
 Looks fantastic with brighter or traditional reds, greens, and golds.